UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/design/SystemDesign.md

 ## Introduction

-Start with a brief introduction of **what** you are building, reminding the reader of the high-level usage scenarios (project purpose).
-Complete each section with the required components.
-Don't forget that you can include [images in your markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images).

-Start each section with a lead-in, detailing what it is.
-Also, do not just have a collection of images.
-Each diagram must be explained clearly. **Do not assume that the reader understands the intentions of your designs**.
+In this project, we are developing a user-friendly educational platform designed to streamline the classroom experience for both teachers and students.
+Our application focuses primarily on the peer-review and assignment management processes, making it easy for teachers to create and manage assignments while enabling students to submit their work and participate in peer reviews.
+Additionally, the platform includes classroom management features, allowing teachers to organize classes and enroll students.
+Grading management is also a key aspect, providing tools for teachers to grade assignments efficiently and deliver feedback to students.
+By providing an integrated tool for these tasks, we aim to enhance the educational process through efficient classroom management, timely notifications, and effective communication between all participants.

+**High-Level Usage Scenarios**:
+1. **User Management**: Secure registration, login, and profile management.
+2. **Classroom Management**: Create and manage classes, enroll students.
+3. **Assignment Management**: Create assignments, track submissions.
+4. **Submission Process**: Submit assignments, view submission status.
+5. **Review Management**: Conduct peer reviews, provide feedback.
+6. **Notification Services**: Receive email and in-app notifications.

 ## System Architecture Design

-For our Project, we will be applying a hybrid of the **Modular Monolith** and **Microservices** architecture patterns.
+For our project, we will be applying a hybrid of the **Modular Monolith** and **Microservices** architecture patterns.
 Since we are not sure about the feasabilty or difficulty of a micro-services approach, we are going to start the development process with a standard 3-part architecture: **Front-end service, Back-end service, and a Database**.
 The Front-end service, or **Client Web Interfaces** will be a React based web-server which will serve front-end content and communicate with the back-end VIA api endpoints.
 The Back-end service, or the **Core Service Monolith** will provide all of the functionailites of the application and will be seperated into **modules**.
 These main modules/services are:

 * The ***API Gateway / Reverse Proxy*** module...
 >    * will facilitate communication between the client (**Front-end service**) and the backend services (**Core Service Monolith**).
 It will handle routing of requests to the appropriate modules and provide a single entry point for all client requests (may also load balance and rate limit).
 Additionally, it will manage authentication and authorization by directing these requests to the Authentication module.